othrou/llama_chatboot/README.md

     - Pull: Downloads the model to your local environment.
     - Run: Executes the model, allowing you to interact with it.
 - install the requirements (streamlit and ollama), better to use a venv
-- finally run 'chatbot.py' 🤖
+- finally run in your terminal 🤖 : streamlit run chatbot.py

 Note : you can choose your model llama2(7B) or 13B... according to your laptop performance.